JardaniWorld/alx-low_level_programming/0x03-debugging/README.md

-This script executes to check the largest of three numbers
+This script executes to caluculate the remaining days left in a year given a particular day